From tuning to miking, a comprehensive look at setting up and recording a drum kit

 Another kick-miking technique that’s become popular is the use of boundary mics, either on the floor a foot or two in front of the kick, or inside (on the blanket or pillow, as above).
 Obviously, the inside placement will pick of a lot of the shell resonance, while the outside mic will pick up more than just kick, but this can often be a good choice for a relatively undamped kick.

 Remember, in every case (toms, snare, kick) the drum sound is ultimately going to be the combination of the close mics and the overheads, so keep that in mind as you audition the individual mics around the kit.

 The hat and cymbals

-The cymbals will be picked up strictly by the overheads—their complex sound needs air to develop, and consequently requires the extra few feet of distance from those mics for a nice open sound (Figure 5).
+The cymbals will be picked up strictly by the overheads—their complex sound needs air to develop, and consequently requires the extra few feet of distance from those mics for a nice open sound (refer back to Figure 5).
 The hi-hat, however, can go either way.

-There’s often enough of the hat’s bright, splashy signal in the overheads (and even leaking a bit into snare and tom mics) to provide adequate coverage in a pinch—nonetheless, it’s common practice to close-mike the hat, especially when the drummer is doing a lot of subtle, rapid little figures (think Stewart Copeland or Steve Gadd).
+There’s often enough of the hat’s bright, splashy signal in the overheads (and even leaking a bit into snare and tom mics) to provide adequate coverage in a pinch—nonetheless, it’s common practice to close-mic the hat, especially when the drummer is doing a lot of subtle, rapid little figures (think Stewart Copeland or Steve Gadd).
 Here, a directional small-diaphragm condenser is the usual choice, with attention paid to isolating it from the adjacent snare and tom.
-Some popular models are the AKG 450 series, the Neumann KM83/84 (or the modern equivalent KM183/184), the Shure SM81, the Audio-Technica 4041, and a host of others.
+Some popular models are the AKG 450 series, the Neumann KM 83/84 (or the modern equivalent KM 183/184), the Shure SM81, the Audio-Technica AT4041, and a host of others.

 Adding the room